-So consider that there’s so much value in the replay and that, you know, the fact is people may not be able to meet you at this exact moment in time to watch it live, but they can watch the replay.
-So lots of replay love.
+Consider that there’s so much value in the replay and that, you know, the fact is people may not be able to meet you at this exact moment in time to watch it live, but they can watch the replay.
+Lots of replay love.

 Now, the other thing that I want to talk about is multi-streaming.
-So if you haven’t got a lot of viewers on Facebook or you haven’t got a lot of viewers coming in from YouTube, a strategy I want you to consider deploying is multi-streaming.
+If you haven’t got a lot of viewers on Facebook or you haven’t got a lot of viewers coming in from YouTube, a strategy I want you to consider deploying is multi-streaming.

 Now you may be saying, Sara, you’re drunk.
 It’s 8:00 AM in Sydney and you’re already drinking.
 And I’m like, no, I’m not.
-So think about it this way.
-So let’s say you have, you’re just getting started with live streaming or you have the small audience because you’re just building your business and you’re just getting out there.
+Think about it this way.
+Let’s say you have, you’re just getting started with live streaming or you have the small audience because you’re just building your business and you’re just getting out there.

 If you let’s say live stream and you use a tool, you use tools such as Restream, or you use tools such as StreamYard, therefore, you can push out the same live stream to Twitter, to Facebook, to YouTube at the same time.

 And maybe you might have one person on Facebook, you might have one person on Twitter and maybe one person on YouTube and all together, you get three people, right?
-So consider multi-streaming because it’s a way of bringing all of your audiences together.
+Consider multi-streaming because it’s a way of bringing all of your audiences together.